‘Creativity is the ability to find an elegant solution to a challenge. It is something we should take as a serious

 Each activity has been carefully chosen because it’s simple to have a go at without instruction.
 It’s the doing, not the making that matters here.
 Losing yourself in sketching, painting or pottering about with some clay will allow you to by-pass your conscious thoughts as you work.
 Tap into the world of information held by your sub-conscious so that you expose those hidden seams of inspiration and develop your vision.

 Flow: a few moments in time when you are so completely absorbed by an activity that nothing else seems to matter.
 Your sense of time may disappear.
 You may forget yourself and feel part of something larger.

-Book a tutorial with Wilma in the ancient art of coiling with clay, or simply have a go on your own.
+Have a lesson with Wilma in the ancient art of coiling with clay, or simply have a go on your own.
 Wilma’s burnished and beautiful pots have been exhibited across the UK.

 She will demonstrate how to create the coils, build the form and scrape and smooth the pot while keeping its intended shape.